Tidal Fence Energy

 Since the flow of the tidal water peaks to its maximum flow rate, the power extracted from it by the tidal turbines also increases geometrically.
 As a result, the energy density of the sea water is further increased by the massive size of the worlds oceans and the physical scale of the tidal currents it produces as the tides change from high to low and back again.

-Both vertical and horizontal-axis tidal fence turbines are fueled by the renewable and free forces of the tides, and when harnessed by tidal fence turbines, the tides are considered renewable resources.
+Both vertical and horizontal-axis tidal fence turbines are fuelled by the renewable and free forces of the tides, and when harnessed by tidal fence turbines, the tides are considered renewable resources.
 Tidal fence energy, although intermittent, is predictable with exceptional accuracy many years in advance as the tides of the ocean are forever occurring due to the gravitational pull of the moon and the rotation of the Earth that causes them to move.
 So as long as the moon exists and the world rotates, tidal power can be harnessed.

 Also, tidal fence generators may be joined together in series to create larger tidal fence fields capable of generating electricity on a scale comparable to the largest existing fossil fuel based, hydroelectric or nuclear energy generating stations.
 In comparison to other energy sources, tidal fence energy generation has the potential to provide just as a large source of energy.